JelloSarm/MusicVisuals/README.md

 # Description of the assignment

+This assignment takes inspiration from the game "Risk of Rain 2"

 # Instructions

 # How it works

 # What I am most proud of in the assignment

+Calvin: I am proud of my implementation of the features which use sin and cos.
+My ring function uses sin, cos and the audio buffer to evenly space out each point around the sphere.
+The camera movement also uses sin and cos to rotate around the center sphere.
+Figuring out circular movement in 3D space was *very* tricky but alas i persevered.

 # Markdown Tutorial